eclab/grains/oration/README.md

 Set your Grains to **GRAINS MODE**.
 Talkie does not work in Mozzi mode.

+### Oration 2 vs. Oration

+NOTE: There is a variation called ORATION 2 in this repository.
+Oration 2 differs from Oration in a few ways that you may prefer.
+The primary advantages of Oration 2 over Oration are:

+- Rather Louder
+- Able to change both pitch and talking speed independently

+The primary disadvantage is:

+- Sound quality seems lower: loud elements tend to distort due to some kind of clipping

+At present Oration's controls are different from Oration 2.
+I may adjust Oration's controls to be more similar in the future (or eliminate it entirely...)

+## About Oration

 Oration is different in several ways from the [SpellOrSpeak](https://github.com/aemodular/GRAINS/tree/master/GrainsSpellOrSpeak) program that's part of AE Modular's GRAINS distribution:

 - Oration is based on a [much newer version of Talkie](https://github.com/ArminJo/Talkie/)